 Here is how we are responding to the coronavirus pandemic.

-Launched with the generous backing of founding donor Perrier, our Recovery Fund will be used to contribute to the global recovery of the hospitality sector.
-Funds are being raised through donations from 50 Best’s partners as well as a range of initiatives through which consumers will be able to give back to their beloved bar community.
+Launched with the generous backing of founding donor Perrier, our Recovery Fund is contributing to the global recovery of the hospitality sector.
+Funds are being raised through donations from 50 Best’s partners as well as a range of initiatives through which consumers can give back to their beloved bar community.

-On 1st July, we released our first ever e-cookbook, entitled Home Comforts: simple lockdown recipes from the world’s best chefs and bartenders, featuring exclusive cocktail pairings from 50 Best bartenders.
-The recipe book is available to download for a $10/£8 minimum donation to the Recovery Fund, along with access to a special social media contest open to foodies across the globe.
+Our fundraising initiatives include our first ever e-cookbook, entitled Home Comforts: simple lockdown recipes from the world’s best chefs and bartenders, featuring exclusive cocktail pairings from 50 Best bartenders.
+The recipe book is available to download for a $10/£8 minimum donation to the Recovery Fund.

-To support the 50 Best for Recovery programme in disbursing the funds raised through our initiatives, we have established the World’s 50 Best Recovery CIC, a not-for-profit community interest company that will distribute all proceeds of the Recovery Fund to bars, restaurants and non-profit organisations supporting the sector in the following ways:
+To support the 50 Best for Recovery programme in disbursing the funds raised through our initiatives, we have established the World’s 50 Best Recovery CIC, a not-for-profit community interest company that is distributing all proceeds of the Recovery Fund to bars, restaurants and non-profit organisations supporting the sector in the following ways:

-Non-profit organisations: The World’s 50 Best Recovery CIC will make additional donations to a number of charitable organisations that it has identified as supporting hospitality businesses and their staff, as well as feeding those most in need.
-These include: the newly founded Singapore Cocktail Bar Association (Singapore); Lee Initiative’s Restaurant Reboot Relief Program (US); Black Urban Growers (US); Nosso Prato (Brazil); the Eat Out Restaurant Relief Fund (South Africa); the National Restaurant Association of India’s Feed the Needy campaign (India); Horeca Next (Belgium); Ambasciatori del Gusto (Italy); and Chefs for Spain, the Spanish arm of World Central Kitchen.
+Non-profit organisations: the World’s 50 Best Recovery CIC is making additional donations to a number of charitable organisations that it has identified as supporting hospitality businesses and their staff, as well as feeding those most in need.
+These include:

-1 million meals: The World’s 50 Best Recovery CIC will also join forces with Social Gastronomy Movement, a global network of organisations across 38 different countries, in its Food Solidarity Fund intending to provide 1 million meals to those most in need.
+1 million meals: the World’s 50 Best Recovery CIC also joins forces with Social Gastronomy Movement, a global network of organisations across 38 different countries, in its Food Solidarity Fund intending to provide 1 million meals to those most in need with a donation of $127,000.

 On our Recovery Hub, we are gathering and generating content that offers advice, information and inspiration for the sector, as well as for cocktail lovers looking to play their part in sustaining and rebuilding our industry.
 Here, we are sharing inspirational initiatives from bartenders around the world as well as championing ways in which the bar world is giving back during the coronavirus pandemic.